I presented a summary of this preprint at the “Basic Science of a Changing Climate” conference in Porto, Portugal, on September 7, 2018. – Ed

 Raise e to the power of each side of Eq.
 (7), to get the level as a function of time:

-Equation (8) reveals that Te is the 1/e residence time of carbon dioxide in the atmosphere.
+Equation (8) shows that Te is the 1/e residence time of CO2 in the atmosphere.

 Solving Eq.
 (4) for Le gives

-Equation (9) shows how inflow and residence time set the equilibrium level.
+Equation (9) shows how inflow and residence time set the balance level.
 Equation (2) shows how level and residence time set outflow.

-Equation (5) shows how level always moves toward its equilibrium level.
+Equation (5) shows how level always moves toward its balance level.
 If inflow is zero, Le is zero, and outflow will continue until the level goes to zero.

 There are two definitions of residence times, half-life, Th, and 1/e residence time, Te.
 Both residence times are different measures of the same thing:

-Residence time is a measure of how level L approaches its equilibrium level Le when inflow is constant.
+Residence time controls how level L approaches its balance level Le when inflow is constant.

 When time t equals half-life Th, or